 - End users, that is, customers of your store.

-- Administrators, who can use single sign-on to log on to the Elastic Path Commerce Cloud Dashboard.
+- Administrators, who can use single sign-on to log on to Commerce Manager.

 When users need to authenticate, they are redirected to the single sign-on provider, which then communicates the result of the authentication process back to Elastic Path Commerce Cloud.